 Study of federal income tax laws, regulations and procedures as related and applied to entities.
 This will include federal taxation of property transactions as they relate to entities.
-Includes coverage of partnerships, corporations, estates and trusts.
-There will be an introduction to research techniques.
-Prerequisite: BU 458.
+Includes coverage of

 BU 462 Legal Issues in Sports

 The interaction and application of law to particular topics in sports and recreation, including contractual and business obligations, drug testing, sports violence, labor relations, regulation of intercollegiate and amateur sports and gender discrimination.
 Contracts, torts, professional responsibility and constitutional law issues are explored.
 Strategies for reducing risks and minimizing litigation will be discussed.